 The general expectation was that Venice or factions like it would come to the game eventually, and once Civ VI went on sale and had a few proper DLC under its belt, it would be a real contender -- but that never came to pass.
 When the first and second expansions finally arrived, they continued the launch trend of asking the price of a full game for what was essentially a modicum of content.
 3 years after launch, prospective Civ VI players were looking at +£100 if they weren’t willing to wait for a sale.

 Over the last few years, Firaxis has understandably discontinued support for Civ V. Multiplayer games -- the stability of which ranged from reliable to infuriating -- have degraded further since Civ 6’s launch.
 It’s gotten to the point where many have begrudgingly decided to move to the newer game for a more stable environment for online play.
-It helps that since Gathering Storm was released in February, Civ VI has had plenty of sales.
-It was even running a 71% discount at one point, which certainly helps ease the transition.
+It helps that since Gathering Storm was released in February 2019 Civ VI has enjoyed plenty of sales.
+It was even running a 71% discount at one point and was recently offered for free via the Epic Games Store.
+All of which certainly helps ease the transition

 Now, Civilization 6 stands far above Civ 5 in Steam’s player count leaderboard.
 It's actually the 15th most played game on Steam currently for the past 48 hours, and the highest strategy game on that list.
 There were rumours of a third expansion, which is one more than Civ 5 would have gotten, but instead it seems Firaxis have opted for a 'Season Pass' model, where they will be rolling out a wave of smaller DLCs over a longer period.
 The New Frontier Pass kicked things off recently with the Maya & Gran Colombia Pack, which along with new factions added in a new game mode and some other new bits of content.